luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/300_longest_increasing_subsequence.md

         return max(dp, default=0)
 ```

-## Dynamic Programming with Binary Search Solution
+## Binary Search Solution
 - Run-time: O(Nlog(N))
 - Space: O(N)
 - N = Number of elements in array

-Slightly modifying the previous approach.
-We can use a dynamic programming 1d array of 0s but instead store the subsequence themselves instead of what the previous longest subsequence were.
-The 1d array can be thought of as keeping a sorted array within itself, there will be a subset of indexes that would represent the longest subsequence.

-With this sorted array, we can then binary search it to find where a given n should be placed.
+If we instead used a sorted array to keep a subsequence, we can decide whether or not we can create a larger subsequence with binary search.
+For each n, we can binary search the sorted array for the left-most number that is larger or equal to n.
-We want to find a number that is greater than or equal to n, then replace that number in the array.
+If that number is found, we can replace that number with n.
-If a number isn't found, we can increase the range of indexes in the sorted array by 1 and add the new n at the end.
+If no number is found, we can append n to the end of the array, this basically means we can create a larger subsequence.

-By increasing the sorted array by 1, it shows that there is a longer subsequence.
-This won't exactly tell us the 'actual' subsequence because of the replacement and ordering but works since the question only cares about what is the longest subsequence.
+Since we replace numbers in the sorted array, the sorted array does not represent the 'actual' longest subsequence.
+We need to replace numbers in the array because we can potentially create a larger subsequence.
+For example, given an input of [1,2,3,99,4,5,6], when we reach number 5, if we didn't replace 99 in the sorted array, we can never increase the subsequence by 1 when the sorted array was [1,2,3,99] instead of [1,2,3,4].

 ```
 Input: [1,3,6,7,9,4,10,5,6]

-[0, 0, 0, 0, 0, 0, 0, 0, 0]
-[1, 0, 0, 0, 0, 0, 0, 0, 0]
-[1, 3, 0, 0, 0, 0, 0, 0, 0]
+[]
+[1]
+[1, 3]
-[1, 3, 6, 0, 0, 0, 0, 0, 0]
+[1, 3, 6]
-[1, 3, 6, 7, 0, 0, 0, 0, 0]
+[1, 3, 6, 7]
-[1, 3, 6, 7, 9, 0, 0, 0, 0]
+[1, 3, 6, 7, 9]
-[1, 3, 4, 7, 9, 0, 0, 0, 0]
+[1, 3, 4, 7, 9]
-[1, 3, 4, 7, 9, 10, 0, 0, 0]
+[1, 3, 4, 7, 9, 10]
-[1, 3, 4, 5, 9, 10, 0, 0, 0]
+[1, 3, 4, 5, 9, 10]
-[1, 3, 4, 5, 6, 10, 0, 0, 0]
+[1, 3, 4, 5, 6, 10]
 ```

 ```